 NUMBER ACTION GOAL AGENCY COST / FUNDING LWP5.3 Mitigate the urban heat island effect Downtown in order to reduce vulnerability to extreme heat events.
 A Great Place to Live, Work, and Play City Staff Time LWP5.4 Support a healthy local food system, with readily available fresh food and locally produced food.
 A Great Place to Live, Work, and Play City Staff Time PS1.1 (Priority) Strategically program and activate public spaces Downtown.
-Welcome and Engaging Public Space DSP \$ to \$\$ PS1.2 Create new active uses on streets and in storefronts.
+Welcome and Engaging Public Space Downtown Spokane Partnership \$ to \$\$ PS1.2 Create new active uses on streets and in storefronts.
 Welcome and Engaging Public Space City Staff time PS1.3 Continue the presence of a fully staffed, centralized downtown precinct.
-Welcome and Engaging Public Space City Staff time Note: RES 2021-56 7/12/2021 City Col Current Agenda, r this section. uncil PS2.1 Create protections to retain public spaces, ensure existing and new public spaces are well used and maintained, and develop a specific set of criteria to evaluate alley vacation or acquisition based on public benefit and access.
+Welcome and Engaging Public Space City Staff time PS2.1 Create protections to retain public spaces, ensure existing and new public spaces are well used and maintained, and develop a specific set of criteria to evaluate alley vacation or acquisition based on public benefit and access.
 Welcome and Engaging Public Space City Staff Time PS2.2 Revitalize Parkade Plaza as the active place it was in a previous era, with its distinctive style of architecture and surrounding active uses.
 Welcome and Engaging Public Space DSP \$\$ PS2.3 Rename and improve the alley between W Main Ave and W Riverside Ave to transform a neglected space into a distinctive pedestrian space.
 This alley renovation can be a model for other alleys Downtown.
 Welcome and Engaging Public Space City Staff Time PS2.4 With the redesign of Wall Street for transit use, retain the pedestrian scale of the street and focus on bringing active uses to the street level.
-Welcome and Engaging Public Space City, Spokane Trans it Staff Time
+Welcome and Engaging Public Space City, Spokane Transit Staff Time

 NUMBER ACTION GOAL AGENCY COST / FUNDING PS2.5 Pursue a public plaza space in the East End of Downtown.
-Welcome and Engaging Public Space City \$\$ PS2.6 Pursue a public/private partnership to develop sites such as the Rookery Block with public spaces in conjunction with new development.
-Welcome and Engaging Public Space City, DSP \$\$\$ 7 lote: RES 2021-54, o /12/2021 City Counc Current Agenda, may ffect this section.
-PS2.7 Design public spaces for accessibility that meets or exceeds ADA requirements.
+Welcome and Engaging Public Space City \$\$ PS2.6 Support development of public spaces on sites such as the Rookery Block in conjunction with new development.
+Welcome and Engaging Public Space City, DSP \$\$\$ PS2.7 Design public spaces for accessibility that meets or exceeds ADA requirements.
 Welcome and Engaging Public Space City Staff Time PS2.8 Consider Crime Prevention Through Environmental Design (CPTED) in future public and private development Downtown and implement CPTED principles as a partnership between the City and DSP.
-Welcome and Engaging Public Space City Staff Time W01.1 (Priority) Develop the organizational capacity and partnerships to actively manage and program public spaces.
+Welcome and Engaging Public Space City Staff Time WO1.1 (Priority) Develop the organizational capacity and partnerships to actively manage and program public spaces.
 A Well- Organized Downtown for All DSP, City Staff time W01.2 Provide adequate staffing resources and establish an interdepartmental team to lead coordination and implementation of the Downtown Plan and future planning efforts.
 A Well- Organized Downtown for All City Staff Time W01.3 Enhance the role of the new Downtown Spokane Community Investment Group (DCIG).
 A Well- Organized Downtown for All DSP Staff time, Potential for consultant support W01.4 Explore the feasibility of establishing a Transportation Management Association (TMA).
 A Well- Organized Downtown for All City, DSP, STA \$\$